julianvitor/proximo/documentacao_projeto/protocolo_totem_station/totem_station.md

 # Comm protocol for totem <--> station

 ## Activate all relays from all stations
+Totem command should contains the following:

 ```json
 {"command": "activate_all"}
 ```
 ## Activate relay based on present rfid
+Totem command should contains the following:
 ```json
 {
     "command": "activate",